 Payroll records must be kept for seven years by the government.
 For each employee, these records should have the following information:

 - Name, address, and federal tax identification number (TFN).
 Check the local rules in your country for further information.

 - Date of termination (if not still employed by you)

-- Copies of all relevant forms supplied to (and by) the employee
+- Copies of all pertinent forms provided to (and completed by) the employee

-- Dates and amounts of tax deposits you made
+- Dates and amounts of your tax deposits

-- Copies of returns filed and confirmation numbers
+- Copies of the filed returns, as well as confirmation numbers

 Payroll is your responsibility to get right

-You can make life easier for yourself by choosing the right payroll accounting software and setting it up properly.
-Get whatever help you need from your accountant, the ATO and Fair Work Australia to make sure this is done properly.
-Putting in some effort now will save you tons of time and expenses as your business grows and you take on new employees.
+You may make your life easier by selecting the best payroll accounting software and properly configuring it.
+To ensure that this is done correctly, seek assistance from your accountant, the ATO, and Fair Work Australia.
+Investing some time and effort now will save you a lot of time and money when your company grows and you hire new staff.